httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 a message with content codings (as described above) can only succeed where the decoded output produces the same byte sequence as the input.
 While {{Section 8.4.1 of !HTTP=RFC9110}} describes content codings to operate "without loss of information", that doesn't necessarily mean a byte-for-byte equivalence.
-Many registered content codings do provide equivalence but there is no requirement for it; it remains a possibility that decoding could produce a different byte sequence.
-In order to avoid unintended validation failures, care is advised when selecting content codings for use with `Unencoded-Digest`.
+It's entirely possible for content codings to perform semantically-meaningless transformations that nevertheless result in a decoded byte sequence that does not exactly match the original unencoded representation.
+In order to avoid unintended validation failures, care is advised when selecting content codings for use with `Unencoded-Digest`; many registered content codings do provide byte-for-byte equivalence and are appropriate.

 # Integrity Fields are Complementary